Employment Discrimination Attorneys in Queens Protecting Workers’ Rights

 Not only do we have experience working with the New York State Division of Human Rights, and filing claims with the Equal Employment Opportunity Commission (EEOC), but we also have the litigation experience to pursue cases in state and federal courts successfully.

-What To Do If You Experience Discrimination or Harassment
+What To Do If You Experience Workplace Discrimination or Sexual Harassment

 Employers must clearly state that no form of harassment or discrimination will be tolerated in the workplace.
 Nevertheless, harassment and employment discrimination still occurs.
 In a situation where you are experiencing harassment or discrimination in the workplace, it is advised to: